vperez10/very_best_associations/README.md

 The notes column exists so that users can remember additional info on a dish if they choose to, e.g., what extras to add.

+Essentially, a Favorite joins a User, a Dish, and a Venue.

-The supporting cast of models in the app are as follows:
+And, the supporting cast of models in the app are as follows:

     User:
       username: string